Courses

 CMTT-341.
 Lighting Design.
 3 Hours.

-Comprehensive study of the principles of lighting design theory and practical application.
+This course is a comprehensive study of the principles of lighting design theory and practical application.

 CMTT-342.
 Costume Design.
 3 Hours.